stan-roelofs/Kotlin-Gameboy-Emulator/README.md

 - [x] 11 - op a,(hl)

 ## Roadmap
-- Pass all CPU tests
+- [x] Pass all CPU tests
-- Implement GPU
+- [ ] Implement GPU
-- Get Tetris running
+- [ ] Get Tetris running
-- Controls
+- [ ] Controls
-- Sound
+- [ ] Sound

+## Status
+Currently working on cleaning up some of the code, mainly related to the timer and interrupts.
+Next step is to properly implement the GPU.